shader-slang/slang/docs/language-reference/05-expressions.md

 The condition may be either a single value of type `bool`, or a vector of `bool`.
 When a vector of `bool` is used, the two values being selected between must be vectors, and selection is performed component-wise.

-> Note: Unlike C, C++, GLSL, and most other C-family languages, Slang currently follows the precedent of HLSL where `?:` does not short-cirucuit.
+> Note: Unlike C, C++, GLSL, and most other C-family languages, Slang currently follows the precedent of HLSL where `?:` does not short-circuit.
 >
 > This decision may change (for the scalar case) in a future version of the language.
 > Programmer are encouraged to write code that does not depend on whether or not `?:` short-circuits.